All the advertisements and childbirth books out there make breastfeeding seem super easy from the start.

 For more information, check out the documentary film Microbirth, which discusses the infant microbiome and how breastfeeding impacts it.*

-Mentally prepare – It’s tough for a little bit, but hang in there it gets way easier
+• Mentally prepare for breastfeeding – It might be tough for a little bit, but hang in there… with the right support and strategies it gets way easier!

-Knowing that there will be times especially in the first couple weeks that are tough, and preparing for them, can make things a bit easier and help you continue.
+Knowing that there will be times, especially in the first couple weeks, that are tough, and preparing for them, can make things a bit easier and can help you continue.
 There is a learning process involved for you and your baby, but once you’ve gotten past that rough patch, things get a whole lot easier.
-Knowing that a difficult period starting out is normal, but that once you’ve passed it breastfeeding becomes seamless, can help you push past the initial discomfort.
+Knowing that an adjustment period starting out is normal, but that once you’ve passed it breastfeeding becomes seamless, can help you push past the initial discomfort.
 Remember: “This phase will pass,” sooner than you expect.

-(Note: Abnormal discomfort or pain should be addressed by a lactation consultant, IBCLCs can provide you with the information you need, even if it is just to ask whether what your feeling is normal in the initial phase of breastfeeding, or not.)
+(Note: Abnormal discomfort or pain should be addressed by a lactation consultant, IBCLCs can provide you with the information you need, even if it is just to ask whether or not what you’re feeling is normal in the initial phase of breastfeeding)

 Attend a breastfeeding drop-in group in your community.
 La Leche League meetings exist in many cities, there are also breastfeeding drop-in groups in many communities.
 Not only can you get great help, support and advice from other women experienced in breastfeeding, you will also meet others going through the same experiences and might make a few friends along the way.

-Make sure to see or hire a lactation consultant
+• Go to see or hire a lactation consultant for questions

 Becoming knowledgeable about breastfeeding can really help you through the various stages, especially in the beginning.
 If you haven’t taken one prenatally, that’s okay, you can sign up for one online or request to attend one in-person.
 Also, it can help to make sure your partner is on board and understanding of your decisions.
 It would greatly help to have them attend or take the breastfeeding course with you.